 The Internet of Things Security Foundation (IoTSF) ManySecured Special Interest Group (SIG) is working to outline high level solutions to a design flaw/problem that affects millions of IoT devices and standard Internet routers.
 We are also encouraging the development of working prototypes of potential solutions that can be tested for scale and usability.
 February

 When directed to manage an IoT device or router using a browser, passwords and all communications are typically passed over an unencrypted connection.
 This is a security vulnerability which needs attention.

 With the support of the ManySecured project partners, the IoT Security Foundation has created a Special Interest Group (SIG) to facilitate Interoperable Security through Collaboration with stakeholders in the IoT ecosystem value chain.
-The aims of the SIG are: Produce Best Practice recommendations in the areas of Gateway Foundations, Secure Comms, Update Management, Network

 By Jon Geater, CTO of Jitsuin, you can read the original article here The European Union NIS Directive represents a necessary step toward securing Critical National Infrastructure (CNI) and encouraging best practice to protect essential services.
 Yet there are many challenges to overcome in the next few short years before regulatory